 Every year millions of people of all ages will develop skin cancer.
 Rates of melanoma, the most dangerous form of skin cancer, are on the rise.
 Early detection is key, and FotoFinder® Mole Mapping is an advanced imaging technology that is designed to identify initial warning signs of this condition.
 As a result, you have an improved chance of getting treatment before serious problems can occur.
 Dr. Shehla Ebrahim, our experienced physician, utilizes the FotoFinder® system to map moles and areas of pigmentation on your body and track the changes over time.
 This preventive measure is a simple, non-invasive way to help protect your health in the short and long term.

-For more information about FotoFinder® and skin cancer detection, or to schedule a complimentary consultation with Dr. Ebrahim, please contact us today.
+For more information about FotoFinder® and skin cancer detection, or to schedule a consultation with Dr. Ebrahim, please contact us today.

 How Does It Work?